Decodequest/Decode-XRP/README.md

 ## Start the Server

-- Open a new terminal and go to the server folder:
+- Open a terminal and go to the server folder:

 ```
 $ cd server